stijnwop/manureSystem/README.md

 ## FAQ
 - Will the Manure System come to console?
 > No sadly not, as this mod includes tons of scripts in order to make the functionality possible.
 This is not possible due to the disallowance of scripts by Microsoft and Sony.
 - Why is mod X not working with the Manure System?
 > Most mods need to be prepared for the Manure System in order to work.
 [Down below you can find a list of vehicles](https://github.com/stijnwop/manureSystem#out-of-the-box-support) that are supported out of the box.
 Please be patient with the modders that are willing to prepare their vehicles for this system specially for you, it will come soon!
 - Why is map X not working with the Manure System?
 > Same as for vehicles, when maps use custom placeables for animals or the bga they will need to be prepared for the Manure System.
 - How can I add the Manure System to my map?
 > Understand that all maps are running the new placeable system for the animal areas and BGA.
 You only need to follow [the tutorial](https://github.com/stijnwop/manureSystem#modding) included for adding Manure System support to the included placeables of the given map.
-- I am using a mod from your out of the box support list, but it does not work!?
+- I am using a mod from your out-of-the-box support list, but it does not work!?
 > Make sure you actually use the mod from the given link in the list, support for a slightly edited version will drop.
 - Why can't I suck water from the mod map I am using?
 > Check with the mapper if your mod map actually supports the water plane, you can also easily confirm this with running a vanilla water tanker.